jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 ### Clone the dependency repositories

-First the main Yocto project `poky` repository
+First the main Yocto project `poky` repository, the `[krogoth]` branch

     scott@octo:~ git clone -b krogoth git://git.yoctoproject.org/poky.git poky-krogoth

-The `meta-openembedded` repository
+The `meta-openembedded` repository, the `[krogoth]` branch

     scott@octo:~$ cd poky-krogoth
     scott@octo:~/poky-krogoth$ git clone -b krogoth git://git.openembedded.org/meta-openembedded

-The `meta-qt5` repository
+The `meta-qt5` repository, the `[master]` branch for Qt 5.7 and some build patches for [eglfs][qt-eglfs]

-    scott@octo:~/poky-krogoth$ git clone -b krogoth https://github.com/meta-qt5/meta-qt5.git
+    scott@octo:~/poky-krogoth$ git clone -b master https://github.com/meta-qt5/meta-qt5.git

 And finally the `meta-raspberrypi` repository.
 There is no `[krogoth]` branch yet, so use `[master]`

     scott@octo:~/poky-krogoth$ git clone -b master git://git.yoctoproject.org/meta-raspberrypi

-Those 4 repositories shouldn't need modifications other then updates and can be reused for different projects and different boards.
+Those 4 repositories shouldn't need modifications other then updates and can be reused for different projects or different boards.

 ### Clone the meta-rpi repository